flamapy/flamapy_docs/_operations/configurations.md

 Generates all possible valid configurations of a feature model.
 Each configuration represents a valid product that can be derived from the feature model.

 **Application**:
-Useful for exhaustive analysis of all potential products in a product line.
+Useful for exhaustive analysis of all potential configurations in a product line.

 **Example**:
 Listing all valid combinations of features that can form different product variants.